claire-west/svstudio-manual/docs/quickstart/managing-tracks.md

 ![Changing the Track Color](../img/quickstart/change-track-color.png)

+### Copying and Pasting Notes Between Tracks

+When copying or moving notes from one track to another, remember to click the Piano Roll before pressing the paste keys.
+If you have just switched tracks, then the track list in the Arrangement panel still has focus, and the Piano Roll panel will not receive the paste action.

 ## Importing Tracks

 There are two options in the "File" menu at the top of the application that allow importing of tracks.